Alessio2704/monte-carlo-simulator/README.md

 ```

 **Step 4: Update the Domain Orchestrator**
 Call your new registrar from the domain's main orchestrator file.
+This plugs the new function into the domain.
-*File: `engine/src/engine/functions/financial/financial.cpp`*
+_File: `engine/src/engine/functions/financial/financial.cpp`_

 ```cpp
 #include "include/engine/functions/financial/financial.h"
 #include "engine/src/engine/functions/financial/financial_registration.h"